vatpac-technology/sops/docs/client/maestro.md

 ### Runway Assignment

-Maestro automatically assigns runways based on the flight's feeder fix and the current TMA configuration.
-The runway assignment is based on pre-configured preferences for each feeder fix.
+Maestro automatically assigns runways based on the flight's feeder fix the current TMA configuration.
+The runway assignment is based on pre-configured rules for each feeder fix.

 Maestro does not source runway assignments from vatSys.
 When a flight is assigned a new runway by ATC, the runway must be changed in Maestro using the Change Runway function (right-click the flight, select Change Runway).